Jordan-like characterization of automorphism groups of planar graphs: Babai's theorem

 \item[(D')] $\Psi$ is representable by a 3-connected planar graph with a fixed point if and only if $\Psi$ is a cyclic or a dihedral group. \item[(D'')] $\Psi$ is representable by a 3-connected planar fixed-point-free graph if and only if $|\Psi| \ge 2$ and $\Psi$ is one of the groups listed under (\ref{eq:babai_D}). \end{enumerate} \end{theorem}

-The characterization is very long and hard to understand, but it works in a nutshell as follows.
+It reads in a nutshell as follows.
 The automorphism group of a $k$-connected planar graph ($k\leq 2$) is constructed by combining automorphism groups of smaller $k$-connected planar graphs with stabilizers of $k$-connected planar graphs and automorphism groups of $(k+1)$-connected graphs.

-The part (A) corresponds to Jordan's Theorem~\ref{thm:aut_disconnected}.
+The part (A) corresponds to Theorem~\ref{thm:aut_disconnected}.
 The automorphism groups listed in the part (D) are the spherical groups described in Section~\ref{sec:3connected} and are based on the classical results from geometry.
 Therefore, the novel parts are (B) and (C).
-Unfortunately, it is not clear which groups are $\Psi_2 |_\calK,$ used in (\ref{eq:babai_B}) and (\ref{eq:babai_C}).
+It is not clear which groups are $\Psi_2 |_\calK,$ used in (\ref{eq:babai_B}) and (\ref{eq:babai_C}).

-In principle, it would be possible to derive Theorem~\ref{thm:babai} from the described Jordan-like characterization of Theorems~\ref{thm:fix_groups} and~\ref{thm:planar_aut_groups}, and the reader can work out further details.
-The opposite is not possible because Jordan-like characterization contains more information about automorphism groups of planar graphs; for instance the one given in Table~\ref{tab:orbits}.
-We note that Jordan-like characterizations for all parts of Theorem~\ref{thm:babai} exist.
-For example, the characterization of $\Aut(\biconnectedplanar)$ in Section~\ref{sec:biconnected}, corresponds to the part (C) of Theorem~\ref{thm:babai}.
+In principle, it would be possible to derive Theorem~\ref{thm:babai} from the described Jordan-like characterization of Theorems~\ref{thm:stabilizers} and~\ref{thm:composition}, and the reader can work out further details.
+The opposite is not possible because Jordan-like characterization contains more information about automorphism groups of planar graphs.

-\heading{Group Products Instead of Group Extensions.} We explain why the simple version of our characterization given in Theorem~\ref{thm:semidirect_product_series} already describes the structure more accurately than Theorem~\ref{thm:short_babai}.

-The following idea was invented by Jordan.
-If $H$ is a normal subgroup of $G$, then we can understand $G$ by studying two smaller groups: the subgroup $H$ and the quotient group $G / H$.
-We repeat the same idea on both of these groups, till they cannot be further simplified, and such groups are called \emph{simple groups}.
-We obtain a composition series

-such that each quotient group $H_{i-1} / H_i$ is simple.
-We can imagine these simple quotient groups as building blocks which construct $G$; they play the role of prime numbers for groups.
-A consequence of Babai's characterization (Theorem~\ref{thm:short_babai}) describes these building blocks for the automorphism groups of planar graphs.

-The celebrated classification of finite simple groups describes all building blocks for finite groups.
-Therefore, it describes the structure of all finite groups.
-But this description gives just a part of information, since it is not clear how these building blocks are ``put together'' to form more complex groups.
-This is called the \emph{group extension problem}.
-The problem to describe all extensions of a group $H$ by $G / H$ is in general a hard problem.
-In particular, Theorem~\ref{thm:short_babai} does not describe how the building blocks for automorphism groups of planar graphs are put together.

-In certain special cases, the structure of $G$ can be described from $H$ and $G / H$ by semidirect products.
-This happens exactly when there exists a complement subgroup $K \le G$ isomorphic to $G / H$ such that $K \cap H = \{1\}$ and $\left<K \cup H\right> = G$.
-Then we can build $G$ using the semidirect product: